mohamed-ie/libraries/compose/compose_utils_app-event/README.md

-# App Event Invoker Library
+# App Event

-The **App Event Invoker** library provides a robust and flexible way to emit and observe application-wide events.
+The **App Event** provides a robust and flexible way to emit and observe application-wide events.
 Designed for Kotlin Multiplatform projects, it enables seamless event-driven communication in Compose-based applications.

 ## Features